DIY Orange Sugar Scrub Recipe With Peel and Essential Oil

-Blend all the ingredients together and transfer to an airtight container.
+Blend all the ingredients together and transfer them to an airtight container.

 Keep it in a dry place (not close to water), away from direct sunlight and heat.

-If you are into citrus scrubs check this diy lemon sugar scrub recipe.
+If you are into citrus scrubs check out this DIY lemon sugar scrub recipe.
 It is great to refresh and invigorate the skin.

 How to use it